danielsaidi/website_danielsaidi/_posts/2020/2020-06-05-keychain-access.md

 }
 ```

-Wrapping a wrapper may seem a bit too much, but it's to separate the protocols from the actual wrapping of the keychain and allow it to change its implementation without having to change the protocols.
+Wrapping a wrapper may seem a bit too much, but it's to separate the protocols from the keychain and allow the wrapper to change without having to change the public protocols.

 ## Source code